Sexual Assault Risk-Reduction and Response Program

 The independent Peace Corps Sexual Assault Advisory Council is comprised of subject-matter experts and former Volunteers.
 The council reviews Peace Corps policies and procedures to ensure they incorporate best practices and provides a thorough evaluation of the agency’s work.
 See Sexual Assault Advisory Council 2016 Report [PDF].

-The Council was required to submit a formal report to Congress and the
+The Council was required to submit a formal report to Congress and the President through 2016.

 Learn more about agency reforms.